Yellow stains on the pillow: Do you also have a hygiene problem in the bedroom? - Breaking Latest News

 Warning signal bedding: yellow stains on the pillow: Do you also have a hygiene problem in the bedroom?

 Yellow stains on the pillow are caused by things we don’t even notice when we sleep.
 This not only looks ugly, but is also harmful to your health.
-We say what you can do.
+You can do that.

 Your pillows have to endure a lot.
 People spend around a third of the day sleeping in bed.
 Some things happen that you don’t even notice – you sweat, lose skin and hair or sometimes saliva runs out of your mouth.